MemOS: A Memory OS for AI System

 1. 01

-MemOS uses MemReader and MemOperator to extract new MemCubes from interactions, tagging them with provenance and semantic type for later scheduling.
+MemOS uses MemReader and MemOperator to extract new semantic fragments from interactions and wrap them into MemCube instances with rich metadata.

 2. 02